Working dog trials

 Twice a year we run Working Dog Trials at the Beloka Farm

-On the Easter Weekend we run Sheep and Duck trials and on the Melbourne Cup weekend we run the Top Dog Challenge, where dogs have to compete in four different trials on sheep, cattle and ducks and the combined score determines the "Top Dog".
+On the Easter Weekend we run Sheep and Duck trials and on the 3rd weekend in November we run the Top Dog Challenge, where dogs have to compete in four different trials on sheep, cattle and ducks and the combined score determines the "Top Dog".

 Other activities include Open, Novice and Encourage Trials and for the beginners there is the City Slicker Trial.